perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 manipulate the various parts of a hierarchical representation locally (within the rules that recognize them).

-For example, suppose we wanted to âreverseâ the diff file.
+For example, suppose we wanted to “reverse” the diff file.
 That is, suppose we had a diff that specified the changes required to transform file A to file B, but we needed the back-transformation instead: from file B to file A. That's relatively easy to create.
-We just turn every âappendâ into a âdeleteâ, every âdeleteâ into an âappendâ, and reverse every âchangeâ.
+We just turn every “append” into a “delete”, every “delete” into an “append”, and reverse every “change”.

 The following code does exactly that: